derekmerck/CopyDICOM/README.md

 * `replicate`: copy all non-duplicate DICOM images from a source Orthanc instance to a destination Orthanc instance
 * `replicate_tags`: copy all non-duplicate DICOM tags from a source Orthanc instance to a Splunk index
-* `conditional_replicate`: Query a Splunk index for a set of candidate instances, and copy non-duplicate DICOM images in this set from a source Orthanc instance to a destination Orthanc instance.
+* `conditional_replicate`: Query a Splunk index for a set of candidate instances, and copy non-duplicate DICOM images in that set from a source Orthanc instance to a destination Orthanc instance.

 `conditional_replicate` is intended to allow automatic duplication of specific image types from a primary archive into secondary, project specific DICOM stores, typically with a de-identifier on ingestion.
 In DIANA, such secondary image repositories are called "Anonymized Image Archives" or "AIRs".